Safiur-Mahdi/GeoLite2CityDB_Summary/README.md

 2. I utilized functional programming to solve the problem and followed the best current coding practices.
 However, the code can easily be extended to follow any other design techniques such as OOP/MVC.
 3. I printed the output both in console and Html file (named "summary.html", open automatically if GUI supports).
 4. With the most viewed page, I also printed the #viewCount.
+5. My code works perfectly if there are less than 10 states or countries with visitors.
-5. In the assignment question, it says "Ignore all requests for images", and in the access.log file, I found there are many requests starting "/images/...." such as "/images/ratings/blue-4-00.png", and if I filter with the given "/[a-f0-9]+/images/" since "+" represents "1 or more", all the request for images could not be ignored.
+6. In the assignment question, it says "Ignore all requests for images", and in the access.log file, I found there are many requests starting "/images/...." such as "/images/ratings/blue-4-00.png", and if I filter with the given "/[a-f0-9]+/images/" since "+" represents "1 or more", all the request for images could not be ignored.
 So, I changed the regular expression pattern to  "/[a-f0-9]*/images/" where "\*" represents "0 or more" so that I can ignore all requests for images.
-6. Along with the expected output, I printed a summary with number of valid IP processed, Unknown country list, number of unknown state, and the total execution.
+7. Along with the expected output, I printed a summary with number of valid IP processed, Unknown Country list, number of Unknown State, and the total execution.
-7. I experimented with different log files varying number of lines.
+8. I experimented with different log files varying number of lines.
 I also uploaded the different log files if needed.

 How to run the code:
 ========================